gilmoreorless/moment-timezone-data-webpack-plugin/README.md

   * _string_ — Include only this zone name as an exact match (e.g. `'Australia/Sydney'`).
   * _regexp_ — Include zones with names matching the regular expression (e.g. `/^Australia\//`).
   * _array_ (of the above types) — Include zones matching any of the values of the array.
 Each value can be a string or a regular expression, which will be matched following the rules above.

+### Version support

+This plugin has been tested with and supports webpack v4.
+It theoretically supports older versions of webpack (as it uses built-in webpack plugins internally), but this hasn’t been tested.

 ## Examples